 • Returned for a second spell at PSV, where he won three more Eredivisie titles over the next four years, taking his total at the club to a record six.
 Also pushed AC Milan all the way in 2005 UEFA Champions League semi-final.

-• Lost to Croatia in the UEFA EURO 2012 play-offs, then took an 18-month role as boss of Anzhi Makhachkala FC, leading the team to the 2012/13 UEFA Europa League round of 16.
-In March 2014 it was confirmed that he would succeed Louis van Gaal as Netherlands coach following the 2014 FIFA World Cup but left a year later with the team struggling in UEFA EURO 2016 qualifying, returning to Chelsea on a six-month contract in December 2015 following José Mourinho's departure.
+• Lost to Croatia in the UEFA EURO 2012 play-offs, then took an 18-month role as boss of Anji.
+Succeeded Louis van Gaal as Netherlands coach following the 2014 FIFA World Cup but left a year later with the team struggling in UEFA EURO 2016 qualifying, returning to Chelsea on a six-month contract in December 2015 following José Mourinho's departure.

 ©UEFA.com 1998-2017.
 All rights reserved.